 On Friday, I took a break from working 12-hour days writing a huge grant to benefit children in the foster care system in Santa Clara County so that I could fly down to San Diego for the college graduation of my son’s girlfriend Tina (from San Diego State University).
 Tina and Akili have been going together for over four years and he is pretty much part of her family by now, as she is part of ours.
-Yael drove down from L.A. to celebrate with Tina too.
-And after the incredibly long ceremony (Tina was at the very back of a huge number of graduates who needed to walk), Tina’s family and ours went out to eat.
+My lovely daughter drove down from L.A. to celebrate with us.
+And after the incredibly long ceremony, Tina’s family and ours went out to eat.
 Her parents, siblings (with spouses), and their children, plus our family (minus Sudi) were at the table.
 Included in the group was Emmett, Tina’s new nephew, born a month ago.
 After spending the whole week working like crazy writing about the impact of childhood trauma on infants, toddlers, and preschoolers; and attempting to craft a complete description of the wonderful safety net that Santa Clara County is trying to put into place for these unfortunate little ones, I was especially moved to behold the way in which Tina’s family cherished their newest little member.

 So should it be for every baby.